Edited and update: June 2016

 - Baby is in an OP position and the hard prominent occiput (back of head) presses on the rectum.
 In an OA position this part of the head is against the symphysis pubis and the baby has to descend deeper before pressure on the rectum occurs from the front of the head.
 In the case of an OP position, pushing can assist rotation into an OA position.

 I am yet to find any evidence that pushing on an unopened cervix will cause damage.
 I have been told many times that it will, but have never actually seen it happen.
 Borrelli et al. (2013) found no cervical lacerations, 3rd degree tears, postpartum haemorrhages in the women with an EPU.
-I have encountered swollen oedematous cervixes – mostly in women with epidurals who are unable to move about.
+A recent review of the available research (Tsao 2015) concluded: “Pushing with the early urge before full dilation did not seem to increase the risk of cervical edema or any other adverse maternal or neonatal outcomes.”
+I have encountered swollen (oedematous) cervixes – mostly in women with epidurals who are unable to move about.
 But, this occurs without any pushing.
 I can understand how directed, strong pushing could bruise a cervix.
 But I don’t see how a woman could damage herself by following her urges.
-In many ways the argument regarding pushing, or not is pointless because once the Ferguson reflex takes over it is beyond anyone’s control.
+In many ways the argument regarding pushing, or not, is pointless because once the Ferguson reflex takes over it is beyond anyone’s control.
 You either let it happen, or start commanding the women to do something she is unable to do ie. stop pushing.

 Telling women to push or not to push is cultural, it is not based on physiology or research.
 For example, in some parts of the world women are told to push throughout their entire labour (on an unopened cervix!).
 This is often accompanied by their midwife manually stretching the cervix too – ouch.
 Alternatively, in other parts of the world women are told not to push until a prescribed point in labour.
 It seems midwives are bossy worldwide.